SamirElgehiny/baby-cry-analysis/README.md

 ## Research Paper

-This repository aligns with the research paper '**Understanding Baby Cry Sounds: A Comparative Study of Convolutional Neural Networks and Vision Transformers**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
+This repository aligns with the research paper '**Evaluating Convolutional Neural Networks and Vision Transformers for Baby Cry Sound Analysis**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
 Please cite this repository and the paper if you find the resources helpful for your work.